 How do I print my audience tickets?
 Please bring your printed audience tickets to show at the welcome desk.
 You purchased your tickets through a site called Billetto and they would have emailed the tickets to you.
 If you search in your inbox and cannot find the tickets, do contact the site directly and they can resend to you.
 Our team cannot access the tickets booked through the third-party site:

 Do I need to attend for the whole day?
-No, you only need to attend for your session.
+No, you only need to attend for your session but your Day Pass ticket is valid all day.
 Please arrive early to allow time to check-in as there may be queues at the welcome desk.
 We encourage performers to listen to other classes, not just their own performance, as you will hear a wide variety of new repertoire that you may like to learn.

 I need to buy tickets on the day.
 Please arrive at least 20 minutes early and bring the correct cash payment: £10 for adults, £5 for children.
 We cannot give out change on the desk.